-- 1. For the quarterly period ended: 30 September 2023 - 2.
-Commission Identification No. PW0000115A - 3.
-BIR Tax Identification No. 000-154-572 - 4.
-Exact name of issuer as specified in its charter:

-ATLAS CONSOLIDATED MINING AND DEVELOPMENT CORPORATION

-- 5. Province, country or other jurisdiction of incorporation or organization: Philippines

-- 6. Industry Classification Code

-- (SEC Use Only)

-- 7. Address of registrant's principal office:

-Postal Code

-5F Five E-com Center, Palm Coast Avenue cor.
-Pacific Drive 1300

-Mall of Asia Complex, Pasay City 1300 - 8.
-Issuer's telephone number, including area code: (632) 84030813 local 25001 - 9.
-Former name, former address and former fiscal year, if changed since last report - 8.
-Securities registered pursuant to Section 8 and 12 of the Code, or Sections 4 and 8 of the RSA

-Title of each Class

-Number of shares of common stock outstanding and amount of debt outstanding

-Common Stock, PHP1 par value

-9. Are any or all of the securities listed on a Stock Exchange?
+1. For the quarterly period ended: 30 June 2024 2.
+Commission Identification No. PW0000115A 3.
+BIR Tax Identification No. 000-154-572 4.
+Exact name of issuer as specified in its charter: ATLAS CONSOLIDATED MINING AND DEVELOP MENT CORPORATION 5.
+Province, country or other jurisdiction of incorporation n or organization: Philipp oines 6.
+Industry Classification Code (SEC Use Only 7.
+Address of registrant's principal office: 5F Five E-com Center, Palm Coast Avenue cor.
+F Mall of Asia Complex, Pasay City Postal Code 1300 8.
+Issuer's telephone number, including area code: (632) 84030813 local 25001 9.
+Former name, former address and former fiscal year, if changed since last report Not Applicable 8.
+Securities registered pursuant to Section 8 and 12 o f the Code, or Sections 4 and 8 of the RSA Title of each Class Number of shares of constock outstanding and are of debt outstanding Common Stock, PHP1.00 par value 3,559,532,774 9.
+Are any or all of the securities listed on a Stock Exch nange?
+Yes [x] No [] If yes, state the name of such Stock Exchange and t the class/es of securities I isted therein: Philippine Stock Exchange Common Stock 10.
+Indicate by check whether the registrant: (a) has filed all reports required to be filed by Section or Sections 11 of the RSA and RSA Rule 11(a) Corporation Code of the Philippines, during the shorter period the registrant was required to file -1 thereunder and Sectio e preceding twelve (12) ns 26 and 141 of the Yes [x] No [] (b) has been subject to such filing requirements for the past 90 days.